ljw1004/csharpspec/csharp/classes.md

 *  If the declaration includes the `sealed` modifier, then the declaration also includes the `override` modifier.
 *  If the declaration includes the `partial` modifier, then it does not include any of the following modifiers: `new`, `public`, `protected`, `internal`, `private`, `virtual`, `sealed`, `override`, `abstract`, or `extern`.

-A method that has the async modifier is an async function and follows the rules described in §10.14.
+A method that has the async modifier is an async function and follows the rules described in [Iterators](classes.md#iterators).

 The *return_type* of a method declaration specifies the type of the value computed and returned by the method.
 The *return_type* is `void` if the method does not return a value.
 If the declaration includes the `partial` modifier, then the return type must be `void`.

 The *member_name* specifies the name of the method.
-Unless the method is an explicit interface member implementation (§13.4.1), the *member_name* is simply an *identifier*.
+Unless the method is an explicit interface member implementation ([Explicit interface member implementations](interfaces.md#explicit-interface-member-implementations)), the *member_name* is simply an *identifier*.
 For an explicit interface member implementation, the *member_name* consists of an *interface_type* followed by a "`.`" and an *identifier*.

-The optional *type_parameter_list* specifies the type parameters of the method (§10.1.3).
+The optional *type_parameter_list* specifies the type parameters of the method ([Type parameters](classes.md#type-parameters)).
 If a *type_parameter_list* is specified the method is a ***generic method***.
 If the method has an `extern` modifier, a *type-parameter-list *cannot be specified.

-The optional *formal_parameter_list* specifies the parameters of the method (§10.6.1).
+The optional *formal_parameter_list* specifies the parameters of the method ([Method parameters](classes.md#method-parameters)).

-The optional *type_parameter_constraints_clauses* specify constraints on individual type parameters (§10.1.5) and may only be specified if a *type_parameter_list* is also supplied, and the method does not have an `override` modifier.
+The optional *type_parameter_constraints_clauses* specify constraints on individual type parameters ([Type parameter constraints](classes.md#type-parameter-constraints)) and may only be specified if a *type_parameter_list* is also supplied, and the method does not have an `override` modifier.

-The *return_type* and each of the types referenced in the *formal_parameter_list* of a method must be at least as accessible as the method itself (§3.5.4).
+The *return_type* and each of the types referenced in the *formal_parameter_list* of a method must be at least as accessible as the method itself ([Accessibility constraints](basic-concepts.md#accessibility-constraints)).

 For `abstract` and `extern` methods, the *method_body* consists simply of a semicolon.
 For `partial` methods the *method_body* may consist of either a semicolon or a *block*.
 For all other methods, the *method_body* consists of a *block*, which specifies the statements to execute when the method is invoked.

 If the *method_body* consists of a semicolon, the the declaration may not include the `async` modifier.

-The name, the type parameter list and the formal parameter list of a method define the signature (§3.6) of the method.
+The name, the type parameter list and the formal parameter list of a method define the signature ([Signatures and overloading](basic-concepts.md#signatures-and-overloading)) of the method.
 Specifically, the signature of a method consists of its name, the number of type parameters and the number, modifiers, and types of its formal parameters.
 For these purposes, any type parameter of the method that occurs in the type of a formal parameter is identified not by its name, but by its ordinal position in the type argument list of the method.The return type is not part of a method's signature, nor are the names of the type parameters or the formal parameters.

 The name of a method must differ from the names of all other non-methods declared in the same class.
 In addition, the signature of a method must differ from the signatures of all other methods declared in the same class, and two methods declared in the same class may not have signatures that differ solely by `ref` and `out`.